 - Enter network identification number.

 We may also obtain information from other sources and combine that with the information above or other information we collect or otherwise obtain through our Services.
-From time to time, we may obtain consumer reports about you from consumer reporting agencies to determine your eligibility for the Services.
+From time to time, we may obtain consumer reports about you from consumer reporting agencies.
 By enrolling in and using the Services, you authorize us to obtain consumer reports or other information about you from third parties from time to time.

 We will own exclusive rights, including all intellectual property rights, to any feedback, suggestions, ideas or other information or materials regarding Company or our Services that you provide, whether by email, posting through our Services or otherwise (“Feedback”).
 Any Feedback you submit is non-confidential and will become the sole property of Company.
 We will be entitled to the unrestricted use and dissemination of such Feedback for any purpose, commercial or otherwise, without acknowledgment or compensation to you.
 You waive any rights you may have to the Feedback (including any copyrights or moral rights).
 Do not send us Feedback if you expect to be paid or want to continue to own or claim rights in them.
 We also have the right to disclose your identity to any third party who is claiming that any content posted by you constitutes a violation of their intellectual property rights, or of their right to privacy.
-We have the right to remove any posting you make on our website if, in our opinion, your post does not comply with the content standards set out in Section 16.
 Further, you agree not to submit any Feedback that is defamatory, illegal, offensive, or otherwise violates any right of any third party, or breaches any agreement between you and any third party.